-With dark money influencing elections, Phoenix at ‘forefront’ of effort to make political spending transparent
+Phoenix midterm ballot proposal at ‘forefront’ of effort to eliminate dark-money donors

 “There's a big debate in campaign finance over the importance of transparency and disclosure,” said Princeton University politics and public affairs professor Nolan McCarty.
 “Currently there is an issue related both at the federal level and state and local levels with the type of contribution called Dark Money.”

-“Dark Money” is defined as political spending meant to influence the decision of a voter, where the donor is not disclosed and the source of the money is unknown.
+“Dark money” is defined as political spending meant to influence the decision of a voter, where the donor is not disclosed and the source of the money is unknown.
 In 2016, dark money groups spent nearly $181 million nationwide, according to the Center for Responsive Politics.

 The Phoenix proposition (Prop.
 419) would require businesses donating to political campaigns to reveal themselves.